5 tips for improving your PTE Write from Dictation score

 How do I practice “Write from Dictation” in PTE?

-The best way to practice “Write from Dictation” is by practicing them in an exam-like environment.
+The best way to practice “Write from Dictation” is by practising them in an exam-like environment.
 For this, you can sign up for a free plan at romanpte.com and start your practice.
 In dictation, questions from the actual test can repeat.
 Therefore, you should do all the practice questions on our website and do PTE mock tests as well.

 Are there any tips for write from dictation that can increase your score?